simonyuen1999/DevSecOps_training/README.md

 # DevSecOps_training
-For learning DeveSecOps with GiyHUB
+For learning DeveSecOps with GitHUB

+Testing GitHUB free course material.
+We use the main -> development convention.